SayHomeSell.com

 items to consider:

-top of consumer lending page
+top of page

-alternative 1: Remodeling your existing home
+Remodeling your existing home

-• Issue: getting a return on your remodeling investment
+Issue: getting a return on your remodeling investment.

 First analyze your current neighborhood home values — determine whether your neighborhood is increasing in value.